aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 Networking for the cluster itself has the following attributes:

 * **Cilium CNI**: The [Cilium](https://cilium.io/) Kubernetes CNI is used to provide networking between components of the control plane and data plane components.
-No other CNI plugins, including Cilium Enterprise, is supported at this time.
+No other CNI plugins, including Cilium Enterprise, are supported at this time.
 * **Pod/Service IP ranges**: Separate IP address blocks were assigned from the [configuration file]({{< relref "../reference/clusterspec/vsphere" >}}) during cluster creation for the pods network and services network managed by Cilium.
 Refer to the clusterNetwork section of your configuration file to see how the cidrBlocks for pods and services were set.